microsoft/PR-Metrics/src/overview.md

 - **Code File Extensions:** Extensions for files containing code, so that non-code files can be excluded.
 If left blank,
   [a default set of file extensions will be used][defaultextensions].
+- **Workload Identity Federation:** This is recommended instead of Personal Access Tokens (PATs) for security reasons, but getting started with PATs is easier.
+See the [instructions][workloadidentityfederation] for more information.

 ![The PR Metrics task definition](images/task-definition.png)